-Implicit in federal and state greenhouse gas emission analyses is the ability of these advanced powertrain options to meet the applicable criteria pollutant emission standards, such as CO, NOx, and non-methane organic gases (NMOG).
-All of these advanced, light-duty powertrain options combined with the appropriately designed and optimized emission control technologies can meet all current and future federal and state criteria emission requirements.
+Implicit in greenhouse gas emission analyses is the ability of these advanced powertrain options to meet the applicable criteria pollutant emission standards, such as CO, NOx, and non-methane organic gases (NMOG).
+All of these advanced, heavy-duty powertrain options combined with the appropriately designed and optimized emission control technologies can meet all current and future federal and provincial criteria emission requirements.
 In this manner, advanced emission controls for criteria pollutants enable advanced powertrains to also be viable options for reducing greenhouse gas emissions.
-A range of powertrain technologies, including engine turbochargers, exhaust gas recirculation systems, advanced fuel systems, variable valve actuation technology, advanced transmissions, hybrid powertrain components, and powertrain control modules that can be applied to both light-duty gasoline and diesel powertrains to help improve overall vehicle efficiencies, reduce fuel consumption, both of which can result in lower CO2 exhaust emissions.
-In many cases, the application and optimization of advanced emission control technologies on advanced powertrains can be achieved with minimal impacts on overall fuel consumption.
+A range of powertrain technologies, including engine turbochargers, exhaust gas recirculation systems, advanced fuel systems, variable valve actuation technology, advanced transmissions, hybrid powertrain components, and powertrain control modules that can be applied to both heavy-duty gasoline and diesel powertrains to help improve overall vehicle efficiencies, reduce fuel consumption, both of which can result in lower CO_2 exhaust emissions.
+In many cases, the application and optimization of advanced emission control technologies on advanced heavy-duty powertrains can be achieved in a manner that lowers overall fuel consumption.

-Significant criteria emission reductions from diesel vehicles can be achieved through the use of several technologies, including:
+Significant criteria emission reductions from diesel engines and vehicles can be achieved through the use of several technologies, including: